Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Computational quantum field theory in curved spacetimes

 \section{Computational quantum field theory in curved spacetimes}

 To adapt CQFT to curved spacetime we will start with the Dirac equation and show that (at least in (1+1)-dimensional spacetime) it can be recast into Schrödinger form.
-We will then show that the first-quantized quantum theory can be used to generate time evolution for the second quantized theory as for electromagnetic interactions -- although achieving this will require a field definition.
-For details on our curved space conventions see Appendix \ref{App:Curved}.
+We will then show that the first-quantized quantum theory can be used to generate time evolution for the second-quantized theory as for electromagnetic interactions, although achieving this will require a field redefinition.
+For details on our curved space conventions, see Appendix \ref{App:Curved}.

 In curved spacetime, the free massive Dirac equation takes the covariant form (see (\ref{diraceqapp}))

 where $\nabla_\nu$ denotes the spinor covariant derivative.
 Using the vielbein formalism, whereby we set $g_{\mu\nu}(x) = e_{\mu}{}^{a}(x) e_{\nu}{}^{b}(x) \eta_{ab}$ and $\gamma^{\mu} = e^{\mu}{}_{a}\gamma^{a}$, this equation can be written explicitly as